talk2MeGooseman/react-twitch-embed-video/README.md

 If you were one of the users the was creating more then on Twitch player on your page, just switch from using `targetClass` to `targetId` and things should still work properly.
 If you're using `onPlayerReady` or `onVideoPlay`, make sure to rename them to the new prop names.

+## Troubleshooting

+* Video embed not working in Brave browser
+  * By default Brave block all third party cookies which causes issues using the Twitch Embed Player.
+In order to get the player to work you either have to allow third party cookies `Setting->Additional Settings->Privacy and Security->Site Settings->Cookies` or you can add Twitch to the whitelist so you can still block other third party cookies.

 ## Development

 ### Usage